-- B. Research Expectations: The fellow is expected to attend the CC/CCF courses and present to the SOC during the first year.
-By the end of the first year, the fellow should propose a research project that is subjected to approval by the Division of Child Abuse Pediatrics faculty.
+- B. Research Expectations: By the end of the first year, the fellow should propose a research project that is subjected to approval by the Division of Child Abuse Pediatrics faculty.
 A significant study of publishable quality should be completed during the second year and be submitted for publication by the third year.
 A major goal is publication as a first author in a peer-reviewed journal by completion of the fellowship.
-The fellow will be encouraged to collaborate on additional projects and to present research results at a national meeting and at the annual Pediatric Research Day held in May.
-Third-year fellows are encouraged to present at Pediatric Research Day. - C. Research Mentorship: One CAP faculty will be appointed as mentor in addition to the SOC members.
-SOC members must include faculty outside of the Division of Child Abuse Pediatrics and is chosen by the fellow.
+The fellow will be encouraged to collaborate on additional projects and to present research results at a national meeting and at the annual Pediatric Research Day held in May. - C. Research Mentorship: One CAP faculty will be appointed as mentor in addition to the SOC members.
+There must be at least 3 SOC members and must include at least one faculty outside of the Division of Child Abuse Pediatrics and is chosen by the fellow.
+Each fellow presents twice yearly to their SOC in the 2nd and 3rd years of fellowship and once during the second half of the 1st year of fellowship.